rjarea51/StratuxHud/readme.md

 ## Parts List HUD only

-You can find all your parts for the wearable HUD here: <a herf="https://www.osfs.ga/store/wearable-pilot-hud-c-68/">OSFS.GA WEARABLE PILOT HUD</a>
+You can find all your parts for the wearable HUD here

+OSFS.GA WEARABLE PILOT HUD: https://www.osfs.ga/store/wearable-pilot-hud-c-68/

 If you are looking for a HUD which is dash or overhead mounted you can find them here

-<a herf="https://www.osfs.ga/store/">OSFS.GA DASHBOARD PILOT HUD or OVERHEAD PILOT HUD </a>
+OSFS.GA DASHBOARD PILOT HUD or OVERHEAD PILOT HUD https://www.osfs.ga/store

 ## Hardware Improvement